 Other large surface patterns, including deer hair mice, Dahlberg diver types and bass bugs (even cork bodied bass poppers!) are effective on big Minipi brookies, as well as pike.
 During times between hatches, wet flies, nymphs and streamers are deadly as well with favorite patterns including Muddler Minnows (original and marabou versions), Mickey Finns, Clousers, Zonkers, and Wooly Buggers.
 For nymphs, large Bitch Creek, Prince Nymphs, and Hare’s Ears

-Of the four camps, Anne Marie is the oldest and most established.
-Anne Marie Camp first opened in 1964.
+Anne Marie is the oldest and first opened in 1964.
 Perhaps because of its history and intimacy, Anne Marie has enjoyed a loyal following of repeat clients year after year.
-After 7 daunting years of construction in the Labrador bush, in 2009, the Cooper’s hosted their first guests at new Ann Marie Lake Lodge, which replaced the aging Anne Marie cabin that had hosted fisherman for a half a century.
+After 7 daunting years of construction in the Labrador bush, in 2011, the Cooper’s hosted their first guests at new luxury Ann Marie Lake Lodge, which replaced the aging Anne Marie cabin that had hosted fisherman for a half a century.

 Minonipi Lake Lodge is currently used as just a daily flyout destination.
 Minonipi generally produces larger average sized trout than Ann Marie or Minipi and has 2 of the systems world records including a 10-pound brookie taken June 29, 1987.
 Minonipi also has better numbers of landlocked char.

 Little Minipi Lodge is also used only for daily fly outs.
 Besides inlet/outlets and vast lake areas, Little Minipi has a 1 ¼ mile section of river that holds very large brookies throughout the summer.
 Fish of over 9 pounds have been taken from the river.
 The outlet right in front of the camp is also one of the best staging areas for arctic char for the September run of landlocked arctic char.